 - A copy of such tax exemption certificate issued by the foreign jurisdiction.
-In case of dividends, there should be a voucher stating that dividend tax is exempted due to an incentive granted to the paying company for its substantive business activities in the foreign jurisdiction.
+In the case of dividends, there should be a voucher stating that dividend tax is exempted due to an incentive granted to the paying company for its substantive business activities in the foreign jurisdiction.

 Things are a little more complicated for a foreign-sourced dividend, but still the same mechanism.
 Particularly, the tax imposed on a dividend in the foreign jurisdiction still needs to be paid or payable in the foreign jurisdiction.
-However, the paid or payable tax on dividend includes two types of taxes:
+However, the paid or payable tax on dividends includes two types of taxes:

 - Underlying tax, which is income tax paid by the dividend-paying company on the income out of which the dividend is paid.

 Assume that your Singapore-incorporated company received a dividend from another company in another foreign nation.
 Below are ways to determine whether the tax on dividends has been paid in the foreign nation:

 The tax on dividends has been paid in the foreign nation when: